OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 > [!NOTE]
 > Sideloading as described in this article is supported on Word, Excel, and PowerPoint.
 To sideload an Outlook add-in, see [Sideload Outlook add-ins for testing](https://docs.microsoft.com/outlook/add-ins/sideload-outlook-add-ins-for-testing).

-The following video walks you through the process of sideloading your add-in on Office desktop or Office Online.
+The following video walks you through the process of sideloading your add-in in Office desktop or Office Online.

 > [!VIDEO https://www.youtube.com/embed/XXsAw2UUiQo]

-## Sideload an Office Add-in on Office 365
+## Sideload an Office Add-in in Office 365

 1. Sign in to your Office 365 account.